Lesego ‘Coconut Kelz’ Tlhabi

-From the experiences she has gained and her training, evolved her Coconut Kelz.
-‘Coconut’ has developed into a noteworthy satire/comedy figure.
+From the experiences she has gained and her training, Coconut Kelz ’emerged’.
+‘Coconut’ has since developed into a noteworthy satire/comedy figure.

-She tells Famous Faces that ‘Coconut Kelz’ was inspired by her (Lesego’s) time at school, which in South Africa – private schools that is – are inherently white spaces.
+She tells Famous Faces that ‘Coconut Kelz’ was inspired by her (Lesego’s) time at school, which in South Africa means private schools which are inherently white spaces.
 She has used the outrage channeled from the micro-aggressions she witnessed from her white school mates on top of the race and class micro-aggressions around her today.
-The character, whose voice is much like that of a sheltered and privileged white person, but also that of and ‘out-of-touch black person, shine a light on their obtuseness or wilful ignorance.
+The character, whose voice is much like that of a sheltered and privileged white person, but also that of and ‘out-of-touch black person, shines a light on their obtuseness or willful ignorance.
 From a landmark eNCA interview earlier this year, Lesego and Coconut Kelz remain very busy with many exciting projects (namely a debut novel; a satirical book “Coconut Kelz’ Guide To Surviving This Shithole”, features on various TV spots (including regular features on ETV’s Morning Show and The Tonight Show with Jane Dutton on eNCA.
 Also The weekend Breakfast Show with Phemelo Motene on Radio 702 and MTV’s Guy Code, as well as Jacaranda FM’s afternoon drive with Rian.

 She also executive produced the “Coconut Kelz Election Special” on BET, alongside Clive Morris Productions which aired in May 2019.